Wii system software: Disconnection

-It was announced on April 12, 2013 that the Forecast Channel, the News Channel, the Everybody Votes Channel, the Check Mii Out Channel/Mii Contest Channel, and the Nintendo Channel would be shut down permanently on June 27, 2013, as Nintendo terminated the WiiConnect24 service which these channels required, and shifted their resources to their next-generation projects, such as the Wii U and Nintendo 3DS.
+The Forecast Channel, the News Channel, the Everybody Votes Channel, the Check Mii Out Channel, and the Mii Contest Channel were shut down permanently on June 27, 2013, as Nintendo terminated the WiiConnect24 service which these channels required, and shifted their resources to their next-generation projects, such as the Wii U and Nintendo 3DS.

 Other channels

 These channels were those that could be acquired through the usage of various games and accessories.

 Wii Fit/Wii Fit Plus Channel

-Wii Fit allowed users to install the Wii Fit Channel to the Wii Menu.
-The channel allowed them to view and compare their results, and those of others, as well as their progress in the game, without requiring the game disc to be inserted.
+Wii Fit allows users to install the Wii Fit Channel to the Wii Menu.
+The channel allows them to view and compare their results, and those of others, as well as their progress in the game, without requiring the game disc to be inserted.

-The channel was essentially a stripped down version of Wii Fit.
-It allowed users to view statistics from the game including users' BMI measurements and balance test scores in the form of a line graph, as well as keep track of the various activities they have undertaken with a calendar.
+The channel allows users to access some of the features of Wii Fit.
+It allows users to view statistics from the game including users' BMI measurements and balance test scores in the form of a line graph, as well as keep track of the various activities they have undertaken with a calendar.
 Users were also able to weigh themselves and do a BMI and balance test with the channel once per day.
-However, if the player wishes to do any exercises or play any of the aerobics games and/or balance games, the game prompted the user to insert the Wii Fit game disc.
+However, if the player wants to do any exercises or play any of the aerobics games or balance games, the game prompted the user to insert the Wii Fit game disc.